Seven deadly snakes in Thailand and how to spot them

 The monocled cobra (Photo: Thai National Parks)

-The monocled cobra (Naja kaouthia) stands out with its characteristic O-shaped hood marking.
-Juvenile specimens typically display vibrant yellow, brown, grey, or black colouration with distinctive cross-bands, while mature adults develop paler, brownish or olive tones.
+The monocled cobra stands out with its O-shaped hood marking.
+The young typically have vibrant yellow, brown, grey, or black colouration with distinctive cross-bands, while mature adults develop paler, brownish or olive tones.

 King cobra